boom-army/docs/alpha.md

 This is by far the best part of boom.army, and also the part that introduces a brand new social paradigm in the form of Web3.
 Currently there is a single piece of functionality where this is enabled:

-- Emoji reactions: _cost for interaction_ = 0.1 SSL
+- Emoji reactions: _cost for interaction_ = 0.1 BMA

 As we do more development more transactional interactions will appear.
 But at the moment what we're most interested in is proving the concept.